-In this project, we regularly train new groups, which then register as official savings clubs.
+We regularly train groups of people in our region in order for them to register as official saving associations.
 The members meet every two weeks and save money in a community pot.
 If money is needed, members can take out a loan at a fixed interest rate.
 At the end of the year, the total savings and interest income is distributed back to the members as a proportion of their paid-in share.
 Through this, the members receive an incentive to save money and gain access to capital in order to cover unexpected expenses or to venture into self-employment.
-Currently, a total of 635 members are active in 20 registered clubs.
+Currently, a total over 2,000 members are active.
+A lot of families were able to open their own shops, pay school-fees for their children, start farming-projects or rebuild their destroyed houses.
+Similar to a bank, village savings associations give people the opportunity to borrow money in the form of a loan or to save money in certain emergency situations.

 Similar to a bank, village savings associations give people the opportunity to borrow money in the form of a loan or to save money in certain emergency situations.